 Wheat is a major rabi (winter-sown) crop.
 Harvesting starts from March-end but picks up pace from April.

-“The request made by Government of Punjab for rescheduling wheat procurement period during 2021-22 rabi marketing season, due to late maturity of crop and surge in COVID-19 cases in the state, has been considered,” the Union Food Ministry said in a statement.
+“The request made by Government of Punjab for rescheduling period during 2021-22 rabi marketing season, due to late maturity of crop and surge in COVID-19 cases in the state, has been considered,” the Union Food Ministry said in a statement.

 The central government has approved the request of the state government for rescheduling the wheat procurement period in Punjab from April 10 to May 31 in place of April 1 to May 25, it said.